Xilinx/PYNQ/docs/source/pynq_package/pynq.lib/pynq.lib.pmod.rst

+.. _pynq-lib-pmod:

 pynq.lib.pmod Package
 =====================

-The pynq.lib.pmod package is a collection of drivers for controlling peripherals attached to an PMOD pin interface.
+The pynq.lib.pmod package is a collection of drivers for controlling peripherals attached to a PMOD port.
 The PMOD interface can control PMOD peripherals or Grove peripherals (via the PYNQ Grove shield)

 pynq.lib.pmod.pmod_adc Module
 -----------------------------